Learn a bit more about our TVBA Officers and Board Members. Big thanks to everyone who lends a hand and helps make TVBA rock and roll!

 Now into his fourth year beekeeping with 7 hives, he finds rescuing bees to be his latest, newfound sideline.
 "Let the swarms begin"

-Christi Baughman began beekeeping over 15 years ago.
+Christi began beekeeping over 15 years ago.
 Like many novice beekeepers, she started with just a few hives in her backyard.

 Having grown up in North Dakota and currently living in Texas, Christi realized she had access to two prime beekeeping locations in the US.